nandabritto/Covid-19_vaccines/README.md

 ### Media
 - All pictures and images used in this project are from [depositphotos](https://depositphotos.com/) and [freepik](https://www.freepik.com/home).
-- All the data added to images on Efficacy slideshow were made by me using [Canva](https://www.canva.com/).
+- All the data added to images on the Efficacy slideshow were made by me using [Canva](https://www.canva.com/).

-Pictures were treated with [image optimizer](http://www.imageoptimizer.net/Pages/Home.aspx) and [tiny png](https://tinypng.com/) in order to have a better size to get online.
+Pictures were treated with [image optimizer](http://www.imageoptimizer.net/Pages/Home.aspx) and [tiny png](https://tinypng.com/) to have a better size to get online.

+#### Worked based in other code

++ [Sharing buttons](https://sharingbuttons.io/) – Used to develop share buttons on footer and custoomized as needed.
++ [W3 Schools](https://www.w3schools.com/howto/howto_js_slideshow.asp) - Used to create slideshow of this project and customized as needed.
++ [Free Logo Design](https://www.freelogodesign.org/manager/showcase/2371553ca37c44b2880ac8e41935844d) – Used to develop logo used on favicon.
++ [Favicon generator](https://www.favicon-generator.org/) – Used to create favicon used on website.

++
 ### Acknowledgements

 -	To the Code Institute course material, as the basis of all my knowledge is from here.
 -	To the Slack community as I have used the different channels to find answers to problems!
 -  Stack Overflow as a valuable resource for solving a couple of issues.
 -  [W3schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) for general reference.
-- [Bootstrap](https://getbootstrap.com/) for documentation for different features.

 I would also like to thank:

 -	My mentor Rahul Lakhanpal for his time, support and guidance.
+-	Code institute tutors, for help with some issues.
 -	My husband Guilherme for all the support and help in some issues and for reviewing everything.